Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-10-GCP.md

 For the Management project details, you can either create a new one automatically or use your own existing one.
 To use the existing GCP project, **uncheck the "Create a dedicated billable GCP project automatically** (as part of the gcloud script)" option.

-**Project id**: Paste this from exercise 1, or alternatively go to [Google Cloud Console](https://console.cloud.google.com) and copy the project ID from the dashboard.
+**Project ID**: Paste this from exercise 1, or alternatively go to [Google Cloud Console](https://console.cloud.google.com) and copy the project ID from the dashboard.

 **Project number**: Paste this from exercise 1, or alternatively go to [Google Cloud Console](https://console.cloud.google.com) and copy the project number from the dashboard.